fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Shaykh Muhammad al-Salih al-‘Uthaymin (may Allah have mercy on him) was asked: Will the major portents of the Hour occur in a certain order?

-He replied: “The order of some of the major portents is known , and in the case of others the order is not known.
+He replied: "The order of some of the major portents is known , and in the case of others the order is not known.
 Among those whose order is known are the descent of ‘Isa ibn Maryam, the emergence of Yajuj and Majuj, and the Dajjal, for the Dajjal will be sent, then ‘Isa ibn Maryam will come down and kill him, then Yajuj and Majuj will emerge.

 Al-Safarini (may Allah have mercy on him) listed the order of these portents in his ‘Aqidah, but some of the order is acceptable whilst some of it is not.
 But what matters is that there are major signs of the Hour and when they happen, the Hour has drawn nigh.
-Allah has decreed portents of the Hour, because it is a serious event and people need to know when it is about to happen.”
+Allah has decreed portents of the Hour, because it is a serious event and people need to know when it is about to happen."
 (Majmu’ al-Fatawa (2/question no. 137)

 And Allah knows best.
 </details>